tlewowski/zurvan/README.md

 ## Notes

-As of version 0.3.3, _Zurvan_ is tested on all main node versions starting from 0.10.
+As of version 0.4.0, _Zurvan_ is tested on all main node versions starting from 0.12.
-From version 0.4.0 on, support for versions below Node.js 4 will be dropped.
-I'll do my best to not break it, but Travis builds will be disabled for them.
+As for version 0.10, either use _Zurvan_ 0.3.2 or try the new one - I'm doing my best not to make breaking changes, but some new features (such as infinite immediate loop detection) may not work in 0.10.
+They may also not work depending on
+Promise library used - they are only tested with _Zurvan_ in vanilla Promise mode, and definitely do not work if _Zurvan_ uses _bluebird_ as its scheduler (application may use _bluebird_, that's not a problem).

 ## Other